mvoyevoda/Decentralized-Voting-Platform/README.md

 5. **Open the DVP in Browser**

     - Open [http://localhost:5173/](http://localhost:5173/) in Chrome.
     - You should be prompted by MetaMask to connect your wallet to this site.
-Confirm the connection.
+Confirm the connection

 6. **Configure MetaMask for Localhost**